 This Pine Cone Turkey would make a cute centerpiece for Thanksgiving.
 All you need is construction paper, a pine cone, googly eyes, and glue to put it together.

-This Autumn Leaf Garland is a cute way to decorate for Thanksgiving.
+This Paper Leaf Garland is a cute way to decorate for Thanksgiving.

 Thanksgiving Boat Races – Your kids can make these boats from milk cartons and powered by balloons and pretend to be just like Columbus crossing the ocean.